 You can break goat breeds down into three general categories or types of goats: dairy goats, fiber goats or meat goats.
 When you are thinking about how to buy a goat you will need to decide on a breed first.
 And, therefore, you should know what each goat breed is used for.

 Afterall, it wouldn't really do you much good to get one of the goat breeds that is a meat goat when you are wanting to get goats for milk or vice versa.
 Some goat breeds are dual purpose breeds as well, so that may also play a factor in your decision.

 Dual purpose goat breeds are types of goats that can be used for two purposes.
 For example, a goat breed that does well for both milk and fiber would be one of the dual purpose goat types.

 If you need more help on what goat breed to get as well as where to get your goats, check out Getting Started with Goats for all your answers!
-Fortunately, no matter which type you get, you can still use the same goat supplies, milking supplies, medical supplies, and kidding supplies.
+Fortunately, no matter which type you get, you can still use the same goat supplies, goat milking supplies, goat medical supplies, and kidding supplies.